King Charles III Australia tour: Royal watchers warn his trip Down Under is a big sign he is barely holding on

 After the undeniably rough year he and his royal family have had — like them or not, it’s unquestionably bad luck that both he and his daughter-in-law, Princess Catherine, received cancer diagnoses and underwent cancer treatment in the same year — a getaway Down Under could be just what the doctor ordered.

-And perhaps it is, with reports emerging that the King’s doctors have given him permission to pause his cancer treatment during his 11-day tour of Australia.
+And perhaps it is, with reports emerging that the King’s doctors have permitted him to pause his cancer treatment during the nine-day tour.

 Sign up to The Nightly's newsletters.